0b10010010/MotorlabMBD/README.md

   &#10060; give the encoder signal priority in order to get the data from zero</br>
   &#9989; implement 2nd order LPF</br>
   &#9989; switch in the dashboard to alternate between position and speed control</br>
-    &#8627; Dashboard blocks do not work with real time external mode.
+    &emsp; &#8627; Dashboard blocks do not work with real time external mode.
 Simulink Real Time Desktop toolbox is required</br>
   &#9989; amp switch is connected to TX block so that turning on the amp will start sending data back to host PC to plot</br>
   &#9989; displays to show pos and vel data</br>
-    &#8627; Did not work.
+    &emsp; &#8627; Did not work.
 Same reason as Simulink Real Time Desktop toolbox is not available</br>
   &#9989; edit encoder block to be able to set it back to zero</br>
   &#9989; edit HIL Simulink model to send the data (all 2048 by n fields containing position, velocity, etc.) back to host PC when a button is pressed.</br>